sourceallies/small-improvements-slack-bot/README.md

 # Small Improvements Slack Bot

-Periodically keeps track of and writes notifications to Slack of Achieved goals from Small Improvements
+Periodically keeps track of and writes notifications to Slack of Achieved goals from Small Improvements.

 See the [Slack App page](https://api.slack.com/apps/A03K9PBLSTE/general?) for more information on the bot and its permissions.